MathClubISIB/mathclubisib.github.io/content/activities/expository_talks/student_talks/talks_2025.md

 Fall 2025
 {{< /lead >}}

+## EP2513: Newman’s Proof of Prime Number Theorem

+- **Speaker:** Priyankar Biswas (B.Math, 2nd year)
+- **Abstract:** In number theory, we try to study the asymptotic behaviour of different arithmetic functions, for example, \(\sum*{n\leq x}\frac{1}{n}, \sum*{p\leq x}\frac{1}{p}\) (p is prime), number of primes less than equal to x.
+This often provides more insight into the nature of the function more so than the actual values of the function.
+In this talk, I will demonstrate the proof of the asymptotic formula for \(\pi(x)\) (Number of primes less than equal to x) by Newman (1980).
+- **Notes:** [TBU]
+- **Video:** [TBU]
+- **Date and Time:** Sunday, 17th August 2025, 11:00 AM - 1:00 PM
+- **Venue:** 2nd Floor Auditorium, Academic Building

+## EP2512: Lebesgue Theory

+- **Speaker:** Ramdas Singh (B.Math, 2nd year)
+- **Abstract:** Lebesgue integration extends the idea of area under a curve by measuring values first and domains second, allowing us to handle more general functions than the Riemann integral can.
+In this talk, I will develop the theory from the ground up, with emphasis on intuition and structure rather than technical detail—first discussing the need for such a theory and the shift it involves, and then defining the Lebesgue measure and showing how it leads to Lebesgue integration.
+Towards the end, important convergence theorems will be reviewed and a brief overview of L^p spaces will be given.
+The talk assumes familiarity with sequences, Riemann integration, and normed and inner product spaces; it should be accessible to anyone comfortable with first-year analysis and a bit of linear algebra.
+- **Notes:** [TBU]
+- **Video:** [TBU]
+- **Date and Time:** Saturday, 16th August 2025, 3:00 PM - 5:00 PM
+- **Venue:** 2nd Floor Auditorium, Academic Building

+## EP2511: An Introduction to Markov Processes - Foundations, Classifications & Applications

+- **Speaker:** Akshat Mishra (B.Math, 3rd year)
+- **Abstract:** This expository talk introduces Markov processes, accessible to first-year students—no prior background beyond basic probability is assumed.
+We shall look at various examples, such as simple random walks—illustrating why a “drunk man is certain to return home, while a bird may not.”
+We then develop the classification of states—communication, irreducibility, periodicity, recurrence, and transience—and explain why these classifications are important.
+Several fundamental results will be proved, including the closure of recurrent classes and the recurrence of all states in finite closed classes.
+We also examine the existence of stationary distributions, reversibility, and the strong Markov property.
+If time permits, we will explore applications of jump Markov processes, a type of continuous-time Markov process.
+- **Notes:** [TBU]
+- **Video:** [TBU]
+- **Date and Time:** Friday, 15th August 2025, 3:00 PM - 5:00 PM
+- **Venue:** 2nd Floor Auditorium, Academic Building

 ## EP2510: Cyclotomy: The Story of How Gauss Narrowly Missed Becoming a Philologist

 - **Speaker:** Arkapriyo Hore (B.Math, 3rd year)